ggbong734/data-intensive/README.md

 If you can make certain assumptions about your input data, it is possible to make joins faster by using a so-called map-side join.
 This approach uses a cut-down MapReduce job in which there are no reducers and no sorting.
 Instead, each mapper simply reads one input file block from the distributed filesystem and writes one output file to the filesystem — that is all.

 - The simplest way of performing a map-side join applies in the case where a large dataset is joined with a small dataset.
 The small dataset needs to be small enough that it can be loaded entirely into memory in each of the mappers.
 THis is called **broadcast hash join**.
 So the small input is effectively “broadcast” to all partitions of the large input.
-- If the inputs to the map-side join are partitioned in the same way, then the hash join approach can be applied to each partition independently.
+- **partition hash joins**: If the inputs to the map-side join are partitioned in the same way, then the hash join approach can be applied to each partition independently.
 This approach only works if both of the join’s inputs have the same number of partitions, with records assigned to partitions based on the same key and the same hash function.
 - Another variant of a map-side join applies if the input datasets are not only partitioned in the same way, but also sorted based on the same key.
 So called **map-side merge joins**.
 If a map-side merge join is possible, it probably means that prior MapReduce jobs brought the input datasets into this partitioned and sorted form in the first place.

 It is important to know the number of partitions and the keys by which the data is partitioned and sorted.